12.3 Timing, Stress, and Answer Review During the Written Test

 Key Takeaways

-• Answer from the passage, policy, or scenario facts before adding outside assumptions.
+• Answer reading and rule-application items from the passage, policy, or scenario before adding outside assumptions.

-• Behavioral and SJT-style answers should show integrity, respect, accountability, policy adherence, and effective work behavior.
+• Behavioral and SJT answers should show safety-first judgment, policy adherence, de-escalation, and documentation.

 Work The Test Like A Procedure

-During the written test, use a procedure you have practiced.
-Read the instructions, identify the task, answer from the provided facts, mark uncertain items, and keep moving.
-Corrections work rewards disciplined attention.
-The written test often measures that same habit through reading passages, rule-application scenarios, writing items, and behavioral questions.
+During the written test, use a procedure you have already practiced: read the instructions, identify the task, answer from the provided facts, mark uncertain items, and keep moving.
+Corrections work rewards disciplined attention, and the written test measures that same habit through reading passages, rule-application scenarios, writing items, and behavioral questions.

-Start each section by noticing the question type.
+Start each section by naming the question type, because each type has a different first move.
 A reading item asks what the passage says or implies.
 A problem-solving item asks you to apply given facts or rules.
-A written-competency item asks for clear grammar, punctuation, tone, or sentence structure.
+A written-competency item asks for clear grammar, punctuation, tone, or structure.
 A report-writing item asks for objective chronology.
 A behavioral item asks for work style and judgment.

-For NCOSI-style cognitive work, remember the public domains: Problem Solving, Reading Comprehension, and Grammatical/Written Competency.
-For NCST-style work, remember Reading Comprehension, Problem Solving, and Report Writing.
-Those labels help you choose the right mental tool before you look at options.
+For NCOSI-style cognitive work, recall the public domains of Problem Solving, Reading Comprehension, and Grammatical/Written Competency; for NCST-style work, recall Reading Comprehension, Problem Solving, and Report Writing.
+Choosing the right mental tool before reading the options prevents careless misses.

 Item typeFirst moveStrong answer habit

-Reading passageIdentify the exact question and cited factsChoose what the text supports
+Reading passageIdentify the exact question and cited factsChoose what the text supports, not what you assume

 Rule applicationFind conditions, exceptions, and sequenceApply the rule before personal preference

-Grammar or writingCheck clarity, tone, punctuation, and agreementPrefer professional, objective language
+Grammar or writingCheck clarity, tone, punctuation, agreementPrefer professional, objective language

-Report writingOrder events by time and actionRemove opinions and keep factual details
+Report writingOrder events by time and actionRemove opinions; keep verifiable detail

-Behavioral judgmentIdentify role, policy, safety, and accountabilityChoose calm, respectful, policy-aligned action
+Behavioral / SJTIdentify role, policy, safety, accountabilityChoose calm, respectful, policy-aligned action

-For SJT-style items, use correctional values.
-The CSC preparation guide highlights integrity and respect, policy adherence, professionalism, accountability, and effective behavior in work-related scenarios.
-The best answer usually does not ignore the incident, retaliate, conceal misconduct, or act outside authority.
-It usually preserves safety, follows procedure, reports appropriately, and treats people professionally.
+For situational-judgment items, apply the corrections decision stack: protect safety, follow policy and the chain of command, de-escalate verbally before any hands-on response, then report and document.
+The best answer usually does not ignore the incident, retaliate, conceal misconduct, or act outside authority; it preserves safety, follows procedure, reports appropriately, and treats people professionally.
+Worked example:

-Watch for common traps.
-One option may sound tough but skip policy.
-Another may sound kind but ignore safety or accountability.
-Another may add facts that the scenario never gave.
-Another may use casual or emotional language that would not fit a professional report.
-Eliminate those before comparing close answers.
+Watch for the four classic SJT traps.
+One option sounds tough but skips policy.
+Another sounds kind but ignores safety or accountability.
+Another adds facts the scenario never gave.
+Another uses casual or emotional language that would not survive a professional report.
+Eliminate those before comparing the two closest answers.

 Finish with an instruction check.
-Confirm that every required answer is selected, every multi-part prompt has been handled if present, and you have followed submit or end-test directions.
-Then save or note result instructions exactly as provided.
+Confirm every required answer is selected, every multi-part prompt is handled, and you have followed the submit or end-test directions exactly.
+Then save or note the result instructions precisely as provided, because that wording controls your next step.
+A disciplined close protects the points you already earned and sets up the post-written stages cleanly.

 Test Your Knowledge